aws/aperf/README.md

 Profile JVMs using async-profiler.
 See [async-profiler documentation](./docs/DEPENDENCIES.md#async-profiler) for more details and usage.

-`--memory-allocation`

-Collect memory allocation data (buddyinfo, pagetypeinfo, slabinfo).
-Root permission required for pagetypeinfo and slabinfo.
-Run APerf with `sudo` if you are not root.

 `--pmu-config <PMU_CONFIG>`

 Custom PMU config file to use.